Frequently Asked Questions:

 3. Registration

-A person or entity that: a) manufactures, renovates or imports included products, and b) sells, or offers for sale those products in one or more of the states that have enacted mattress recycling laws (currently California, Connecticut or Rhode Island).
-In Connecticut and Rhode Island, a distributor is also considered a producer.
-If you meet these criteria, you must register with MRC.
+A person or entity who manufactures or imports included products in one or more of the states that have enacted mattress recycling laws (currently California, Connecticut, Oregon or Rhode Island).
+Under MRC’s Connecticut and Rhode Island Prorgams, a Distributor is also considered a Manufacturer.

-As a retailer, you must:
+As a Retailer or Institutional Seller, you must:

 • Register with MRC